kubernetes/enhancements/keps/sig-apps/draft-20251010-multipod-pdb/README.md

 #### Group Health

-A group is considered available only if all pods within that group are available (e.g., `Running` and `Ready`).
+A group is considered available only if all pods within that group are available (e.g. `Running` and `Ready`).
 If any pod within a group is unavailable for before an eviction is attempted, the entire group is considered unavailable.
 An eviction request for a pod in a healthy group may be denied if other groups are unhealthy, even if the pods in the unhealthy groups are not eviction targets.

 #### Labeling